-And eventually, I begin to remember, oh, I have a face and I can see.
+And and eventually I begin to remember, oh, I have a face and I can see.
 And the first thing I feel is touch and it’s feminine and the hands are loving.
 And when I can see her she’s black and, and it feels like my sister that I’ve known for lifetimes.
 And then I can see her sister behind her and they gesture over to the side and they’re showing me there’s a huge golden sphere.

 And I know I could go into that golden sphere with them and be totally restored.
-But then I think I’m going to lose my newfound African family.
+But then I think I’m going to lose my new found African family.
 They, I finally have family and I don’t want to leave that family.
 And so that wanting to still stay with my African family takes me away from that scene.
 And I start falling backwards.

 And I’m falling and I’m falling through layers and layers and where I land, it’s like, it’s a stone stairwell and it feels cold and damp and kind of like Ireland or Scotland on a cold cloudy day.
 And, and I’m looking around and there’s a stone stairwell next to me and another stairwell down in front of me and I’m trying to get up and I feel so weak.

 And all of a sudden, there’s an older man there.
 And I think where did he come from?
-And he looks kind of weak himself, like, and he’s offering his hand that I had to help me up.
+And he looks kind of weak himself, like, and he’s offering his hand that I to help me up.
 And I think, oh, he’s so rickety.
 I’ll pull him over if I pull on his

 And he helps me up and he gestures that we should go down the next stairs and I don’t know where we are and he seems to know this place.
 So I go with him.
 But again, I feel so weak and there’s something dripping on my shoulder and I think it’s rained from above.
 And I put my hand on it and I look at it and it’s my own blood.

 And I realize I’m bleeding to death and I show him and I’m panicked and he nods his head.
 He knows he can see, and it seems to encourage him even more that we need to get down the stairs.
-So we get down the stairs and there’s an Archway of a dark into a dark cave.
+So we get down the stairs and there’s an archway of a dark into a dark cave.
 And I think.
 I think I had it better before this is getting worse.

 You know, why would I want to go into a dark cave, but he’s gesturing that I should come with him.
 And so again, I put my hand on his, his arm and he’s sturdy and he’s walking forward.
 And even though it’s perfectly dark, he seems to know his way forward.
 And I’m very untrusting in like each foot testing my way forward.

 And when I get in there, it’s all my own fears.
-It’s all the faces of the people who abused me and all my own repressed, screaming that I never let out because as many people who were abused, know it except worse.
+It’s all the faces of the people who abused me and all my own repressed, screaming that I never let out because as many people who were abused, know it makes it worse.
 If you let the abusers see your fear.
 And so all this is coming at me and I want to run out, but he keeps me there.

 And all of a sudden I can see myself through his eyes and I’m kind of like a cat with all my hair raised up, but I can see that there’s nothing wrong with me.
 He’s not trying to fix me.
 And I suddenly understand that the abuse wasn’t my fault.
 There was nothing about me that was so terrible that made the adults abuse me.

-And when I understand that, kind of all the ghosts of all the abusers and my own screaming, it just stops and gets.
+And when I understand that, kind of all the ghosts of all the abusers and my own screaming, it just stops and gets peaceful.
 And we continue walking and we come out the other side of the cave and it’s like, the night sky is full of living stars.
 They feel like relatives.
 And I look at him and I realize he came there just to help me through my dark cave.

 He could go anywhere.
 And he came to, you know, be my bodhisattva, be my help to help me through my, my confusion.
 And my trust in him is absolute.
 And so I put my little hands in his big hands and I telepathically, we don’t need

 Robin: I’m sorry.
-We leave off the cliff.
+We leap off the cliff.
 Thank you for the correction.
-And so we’re gently falling and we go from night sky where the stars are like living legend but relatives into sunrise.
+And so we’re gently falling and we go from night sky where these stars are like living legend relatives into sunrise.
 And there again is the golden glowing sphere.

 So, so much bigger.
 And he, again, telepathically tells me go there, go inside that sphere.
 And you’ll, you’ll be returned home.
-And so he flies on and I have this newfound confidence that he had inside him now inside me.
+And so he flies on and I have this new found confidence that he had inside him now inside me.
 And I think, oh, I want to tell my African family all about everything that’s happened so far.